Schedule your launch dates

 - Employees see a message indicating that the store has closed

-After the store closes, Launch begins preparing the order for production.
+Once your store closes, Launch begins preparing your order for production.

 This process typically includes: